AlphaWallet/alpha-wallet-ios/README.md

 AlphaWallet is an open source programmable blockchain apps platform.
 It is compatible with tokenisation framework TokenScript, offering businesses and their users in-depth token interaction, a clean white label user experience and advanced security options.
 Supports all Ethereum based networks.

-AlphaWallet and TokenScript have been used by tokenisation projects like FIFA and UEFA’s [blockchain tickets](https://apps.apple.com/au/app/shankai/id1492559481), Bartercard’s [Qoin ecommerce ecosystem](https://apps.apple.com/au/app/qoin-wallet/id1483718254), Sevral Automobiles’ [car ownership portal](https://github.com/AlphaWallet/TokenScript-Examples/tree/master/examples/Karma) and many more.
+AlphaWallet and TokenScript have been used by tokenisation projects like FIFA and UEFA’s [blockchain tickets](https://apps.apple.com/au/app/shankai/id1492559481), Bartercard’s [Qoin ecommerce ecosystem](https://apps.apple.com/au/app/qoin-wallet/id1483718254), sevral Automobiles’ [car ownership portal](https://github.com/AlphaWallet/TokenScript-Examples/tree/master/examples/Karma) and many more.

 ⭐ Star us on GitHub — it helps!